kermitt2/biblio_glutton_harvester/Readme.md

 Python utility for harvesting efficiently a large Open Access collection of PDF:

-* Uploaded PDF can be stored either on an Amazon S3 bucket or in a local storage.
+* Downloaded PDF can be stored either on an Amazon S3 bucket or in a local storage, with UUID renaming.

-* Downloads and uploads over HTTP are multi-threaded for best robustness and efficiency.
+* Downloads and storage uploads over HTTP(S) are multi-threaded for best robustness and efficiency.

-* Download supports redirections, https protocol and uses robust request headers.
+* Download supports redirections, https protocol and uses rotating request headers.

 * The harvesting process can be interrupted and resumed.

 * The tool is fault tolerant, it will keep track of the failed resource access with corresponding errors and makes possible subsequent retry on this subset.

+* Optionally, aggregated metadata from biblio-glutton for an article are accessed and stored with the other resources.

 * As a bonus, image thumbnails of the front page of the PDF are created and stored with the PDF.